PFC Levski Sofia: Stadium

 Initially, the club did not possess a field of its own and training was held on an empty space called The Hillock (Могилката/Mogilkata), where the National Palace of Culture was built later.
-In 1924, the Sofia Municipality provided the club with the rights to an empty field on what were then the outskirts of the city, and a decade later the stadium named Levski Field was finally completed.
+In 1924, the Sofia Municipality provided the club with the rights to an empty field on what were then the outskirts of the city, and a decade later the stadium named Levski Playing Field was finally completed.
 It provided for 10,000 spectators and was regarded as the finest sport facility in the city.

 In 1949, the stadium was nationalized and later the Vasil Levski National Stadium was built on the site.
 The team played in various locations (including the nearby Yunak Stadium) before moving to the Dinamo ground, which was located at the site of the modern Spartak swimming complex.
 In 1961, after districting, the team moved to Suhata Reka neighborhood, where a new stadium was built by 1963, which was later renamed in 1990 in honour of former Levski player Georgi Asparuhov.

 In 1999, the stadium underwent extensive reconstruction with a capacity of 29,000 spectators.
 The field measures 105 x 68 metres.
 However, the team plays most of its important international matches on the national stadium Vasil Levski.
 On one occasion, the former club president Todor Batkov had demanded that Levski should receive Stadion Rakovski on loan.
 The demand was on grounds that the first club stadium was nationalized and Levski had never been repaid.

 In October 2012, it was announced that Levski would be renovating their stadium.
 The first phase of the planned reconstruction was to be completed in 2014, on the centennial of the club's foundation.
 As of 2013, the capacity was reduced to 19,000 due to the undergoing reconstruction of the main stand.
 On 5 July 2013, the first step was made in the construction of the main stand, which has a capacity of 6,000 spectators and meets all the requirements of UEFA for the convenience of fans.
 The stadium's main stand was officially opened on 23 April 2016 at a special ceremony.
 Since 2019, the Museum of Glory of Levski Sofia is also located at the stadium.